 Can I take Addyi while drinking alcohol?

-In April 2019, the FDA ordered changes to Addyi’s labeling to clarify that there is still a concern about consuming alcohol close in time to taking Addyi, but that it does not have to be avoided completely.
-Specifically, the boxed warning, contraindication, warnings and precautions, and adverse reactions sections of labeling are being updated to reflect that women should discontinue drinking alcohol at least two hours before taking Addyi at bedtime, or to skip the Addyi dose that evening.
-Women should not consume alcohol at least until the morning after taking Addyi at bedtime.
+In April 2019, the FDA ordered changes to Addyi’s labeling to clarify that while there was still concern about consuming alcohol close in time to taking Addyi, it does not have to be avoided completely.

 - Addyi Information for Consumers